ljw1004/csharpspec/csharp/lexical-structure.md

 class Test {...}
 ```
 always produces a warning ("Code review needed before check-in"), and produces a compile-time error ("A build can't be both debug and retail") if the conditional symbols `Debug` and `Retail` are both defined.
-Note that a *pp-message* can contain arbitrary text; specifically, it need not contain well-formed tokens, as shown by the single quote in the word `can't`.
+Note that a *pp_message* can contain arbitrary text; specifically, it need not contain well-formed tokens, as shown by the single quote in the word `can't`.

 ### Region directives